Courtlook User Guide

 See Troubleshooting Courtlook court data access issues

-To subscribe to a case
+To subscribe to a case in Case Watch

-Click at the top of the Case Information page on a case.
-You will receive a receipt e-mail confirming your subscription- if you don't, see the relevant Case Watch troubleshooting tip found here[Cnv- embedded image]
+Once subscribed, you will receive a receipt e-mail confirming your subscription- if you don't, see the relevant Case Watch troubleshooting tip found here.
+[Cnv- embedded image]

 Check your subscribed services on the Services tab on your account.
 If you don't have a Courtlook subscription, then Case Watch subscriptions won't be free.